julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 And I wonder, when she heard that prophesy — a sacrifice of one to save the city — and she’s the eldest daughter of the king.
 She’s a public figure, with public duties.
 And she’s able to see herself in that story, in that role, the martyr.
 Was she confident about her choice?
 A destiny buried deep inside, or was she simply willing to risk it all and hope for the best?

 We’ll never know, and maybe it doesn’t matter?
 Either way, she throws herself off the ledge, over the cliff.
-And she dies on the rocks below, a hero.
+And she dies on the rocks below.

 ## Chorus: One for Pity, One for Fear